 Here is a summary of traditional pork preparation techniques shared by the Weston A. Price Foundation:

-- In the traditional Chinese diet, where the number one source of calories is pork and pork fat, the meat is typically cut up into small pieces and marinated in vinegar before cooking.
+- In the traditional Chinese diet, where the number one source of calories is pork and lard, the meat is typically cut up into small pieces and marinated in vinegar before cooking.
 When pork is prepared this special way, it is considered healthy to eat.
 Pickled pork is another common dish.
 When not prepared traditionally, it is not considered fit for consumption.

 - In Argentina and the Philippines, pork is also marinated in vinegar before cooking.

 - European societies that consume pork traditionally ferment or cure it.

 In Japan, it is common for the long-lived Okinawans to stew their pork for days before eating.
 They also practice cutting up fresh pork meat into small pieces and marinating in Awamori, an Okinawan distilled liquor, soy sauce, black sugar, herbs and spices.